DouglasUrner/Meteor-TDD/README.md

   * Isolated Unit Tests

 * Integration Tests

 * End-to-end Browser Automation

 * End-to-end Headless Browser Automation

 * Code Coverage

 * Package Tests

-* **Acceptance Tests:** Treat the application as a "black box" testing only inputs and outputs.
+* Acceptance Tests: Treat the application as a "black box" testing only inputs and outputs.

 * Static Code Analysis

+### Frameworks

 * **[Mocha](http://mochajs.org):** TDD, BDD Integration, and In-context Unit tesing.
 Both server- and client-side integration testing are supported.
 The Meteor package for the Mocha framework is [mike:mocha](https://github.com/mad-eye/meteor-mocha-web), it uses Chai for assertions.
 The [Mocha project](https://github.com/mochajs/mocha) is hosted on GitHub.

   ```meteor add mike:mocha```

   Mocha uses an external library for assertions, all that the library needs to do is to throw an assertion.
 Libraries that are known to work include:

   * [better-assert](https://github.com/tj/better-assert): c-style self-documenting assert() statements.

   * [Chai Assertion Library](http://chaijs.com): a _"BDD/TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework."_ Chai provides assert(), expect(), and should style assertions.
 [Chai for Metor]() is frequently pulled in as a dependency of another package such as Mocha.

   * [expect.js](https://github.com/LearnBoost/expect.js): expect() style assertions.

   * [should.js](https://github.com/tj/should.js): BDD style assertions.

 * **[Jasmine](http://jasmine.github.io):** A [behavior driven development](http://en.wikipedia.org/wiki/Behavior-driven_development) framework for  testing JavaScript and Ruby (and maybe Python too).
 Meteor/Velocity integration can be found here: [sanjo:meteor-jasmine](https://github.com/Sanjo/meteor-jasmine).
 To install: